-As a densely populated island nation of over 21 million (2018), Sri Lanka faces unique challenges in managing its solid waste.
+As a densely populated island nation of over 23 million (2023), Sri Lanka faces unique challenges in managing its solid waste.
 Waste management systems in the country have struggled to keep pace as urban populations have grown and system funding, organization, while local government resources have remained static.
-Across the country, it is estimated that only 20 percent of households have access to public waste collection services, while 47 percent burn their waste, 23 percent dispose of it in their communities or natural environments, and about eight percent practice backyard composting for organic waste.
+A 2020 report estimated that, across the country, only 20 percent of households had access to public waste collection services, while 47 percent burned their waste, 23 percent disposed of it in their communities or natural environments, and about eight percent practiced backyard composting for organic waste.
 USAID’s Clean Cities, Blue Ocean program is piloting solutions to build coordinated waste management systems with increased local government capacity to reduce ocean plastic pollution.

 Engagement Sites

-mapAt the national level, USAID is supporting Sri Lanka’s national government in building a more sustainable, circular economy that fully engages the private sector as key players in the fight against ocean plastic pollution through Extended Producer Responsibility legislation.
-The program is also piloting solutions in the following three engagement sites:
+mapAt the national level, USAID supported Sri Lanka’s national government in building a more sustainable, circular economy that fully engages the private sector as key players in the fight against ocean plastic pollution through Extended Producer Responsibility legislation.
+The program also piloted solutions in the following three engagement sites:

-• In Colombo, USAID is partnering with leading companies to reduce their plastic footprint; engaging local and national government authorities to design and launch three plastic recovery centers in the Kaduwela Municipal Council; and working to strengthen the local authority over the management of plastic waste and advance Extended Producer Responsibility schemes.
+• In Colombo, USAID partnered with leading companies to reduce their plastic footprint; engaging local and national government authorities to design and launch three plastic recovery centers in the Kaduwela Municipal Council; and strengthened the local authority over the management of plastic waste.

-• In Jaffna, USAID is working with local grantees to improve recycling rates across the district, strengthen logistics for collecting and processing the recycled waste, and build the capacity of local authorities to manage the resulting increased volume of recyclables.
+• In Jaffna, USAID worked with local grantees to improve recycling rates across the district, strengthen logistics for collecting and processing the recycled waste, and build the capacity of local authorities to manage the resulting increased volume of recyclables.

 Impacts and Results

-• Trained over 700 people from local government, informal waste sector, and local organizations to build local capacity for solid waste management planning and programs, representing over 134 enterprises.
+• Trained over 4,700 people from local government, informal waste sector, and local organizations to build local capacity for solid waste management planning and programs, representing over 224 entities (137+ microenterprises).

-• Awarded over $1 million in grant funding to local partners to implement effective, locally-led solutions.
+• Awarded over $1.3 million in grant funding and in-kind support to local partners and governments to implement effective, locally-led solutions.

 Program Grantees